Dwight D. Eisenhower Professor of International Affairs, Emeritus. Professor of Economics and International Affairs, Emeritus. Senior Scholar

 - Randomized Trials

-Angus Deaton’s main interests are in health, development, and well-being.
+Sir Angus Deaton is now a Senior Research Scholar at the Woodrow Wilson School, where his main interests are in poverty, inequality, health, development, well-being, and the use of evidence in social science and medicine.
 He has taught at Cambridge University and at the University of Bristol.
-He is a fellow of the American Academy of Arts and Sciences, of the British Academy, or the Royal Society of Edinburgh, and of the Econometric Society, and was the first recipient of the Society's Frisch Medal for Applied Econometrics.
-His current pursuits include research on poverty and inequality around the world, as well as on the determinants of health and well-being, particularly on relationships with income, both domestically and internationally.
+He is a member of the National Academy of Sciences, a Corresponding Fellow of the British Academy, and an Honorary Fellow of the Royal Society of Edinburgh.
+He is a fellow of the Econometric Society, and was the first recipient of the Society's Frisch Medal for Applied Econometrics.
+His current pursuits include research on poverty and inequality around the world, on the appropriate use of randomized controlled trials, and on the determinants of health and well-being, particularly on relationships with income, both domestically and internationally.
 He was President of the American Economic Association in 2009.
 Ph.D.
-Cambridge University, D.Sc (Econ) University College, London, Doctor of Letters, University of St Andrews, Doctor of Social Science, University of Edinburgh.
+Cambridge University.
+He holds honorary doctorates from the University of Rome, Tor Vergata, University College, London, the University of St Andrews, the University of Edinburgh, the University of Cyprus, and Brown University.
+He was the recipient of the Sveriges Riksbank Prize in Economic Sciences in Memory of Alfred Nobel in 2015.
+In 2016, he was made a Knight Bachelor for his services to economics and international affairs.

 Visit Angus Deaton's personal web site.